Suya1671/commashell/README.md

 - Launcher
   - [x] Fuzzy app launcher
   - [x] Calculator (requires [libqalculate](https://qalculate.github.io/). `= ` prefix)
   - [x] Journal entry (requires Obsidian + Thino Pro plugin.
-I will add support for other journaling apps soon:tm:. `; ` prefix)
+I will add support for other journaling apps soon™. `; ` prefix)
   - [ ] Task taking (will use ticktick.
-I will add support for other task managers soon:tm:)
+I will add support for other task managers soon™)

 ## Installation
 NOTE: due to this being beta, it is not easily distributed or packaged.
 You will have to build it yourself.